skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/08-building-a-modern-team-culture.md

 ### Provide training on unconscious bias

-Unconscious bias is “learned stereotypes that are automatic, unintentional, deeply ingrained, and able to influence behavior.” [^9] And everyone has these biases.
+Unconscious bias is “learned stereotypes that are automatic, unintentional, deeply ingrained, and able to influence behavior.” [^9] Everyone has these biases.

 Unconscious bias training helps create awareness for this ingrained bias.
 Have everyone on your team attend unconscious bias training.
 This